EdenWise/hjcrc/HJCSIC.md

 # How the Judeo-Christian System Influences Civilization (Part 1) http://tinyurl.com/HJCR1 https://bit.ly/HJCSIC

 ![](images/05_ages-of-civilization_eden.svg)![](images/10_eras-of-heaven.svg)Civilization began as a natural order.
 This changed when the Judeo-Christian system started.
 Civilization moved from evolution/natural-whims to belonging to those who join a predesigned system---the people that know the details of the system get the rewards.
-  The Jewish ancestors started the system ~~it is based on their~~ ~~"Secret of Heaven"~~/~~creating-Heaven~~ It is implemented by the Jews rewarding the first group for *reaping* acts (i.e. taking)/who-are-the-most-selfish/conquering for an era of fifty years.
+  The Jewish ancestors started the system ~~it is based on their~~ ~~"Secret of Heaven"~~/~~creating-Heaven~~ It is implemented by ~~the Jews~~ rewarding the first group for *reaping* acts (i.e. taking, usually men)/who-are-the-most-selfish/conquering for an era (these days) of fifty years.
 For the next fifty years the **rebellious** second group is rewarded
-    for those who are **complicit** with the first group even if they lack knowing it.
+  For the next fifty years the second group is precipitated by those that are left out of the first group (it is secretly rewarded by the Jews for being **complicit** with the first group even if they lack knowing it).

   The ~~"Secret of Heaven"~~/creating-Heaven leads them to reward men for-*reaping*-acts-(i.e.-taking)/who-are-the-most-selfish/conquering.
 It is implemented by rewarding men who repeat what men what some man did before them and take from a man less fortunate; these days it lasts fifty years.